jamboid/Fuzz/README.md

 # Fuzz 2.0

-Fuzz 2.0 is a lightweight HTML/Sass-CSS framework designed to provide fast implementation of custom, responsive grid-based websites.
+Fuzz 2.0 is a HTML/Sass-CSS framework of principles designed for fast implementation of custom, responsive grid-based websites.

 The framework separates presentational concerns into different hierarchical layers.
 This simplifies the role of each layer and allows a greater proportion of the codebase to be modular and rapidly reusable.

 ## Hierarchy of Containers

-The modular Fuzz hierarchy is (sort of) based on the components of the classical typographic grid.
+The Fuzz hierarchy is (sort of) based on the components of the classical typographic grid.

 There are four levels of containers that can be used to create the general layout of the page and a pair of component-level containers that are used to place components precisely within that layout.